biryodh/test-task/README.md

 ]

-Test case 3 // Process 7 is removed
+Test case 3 // Process 7 is removed from script 2 of Test case 2
 -------------------------------------
 Script ID	:	Dependendcies
 	1	:	[5]